 Cars depreciate fast.
 The average automobile loses 7% of its value the moment it leaves the dealership, close to 20% of its value in the first year you own it, and 60% of its value in the first 5 years.

-If you take on a long term car loan, especially with no down payment or a low down payment, you will almost certainly owe more than your car is worth for much of the loan’s lifetime.
-This is called having negative equity or being under water on your loan, and it has potentially serious consequences.
+If you take on a long term car loan, especially with no down payment or low down payment, you will almost certainly owe more than your car is worth for much of the loan’s lifetime.
+This is called having negative equity, being underwater, or being upside down on your car loan, and it has potentially serious consequences.

 - If you want to sell your car you’ll have to add money to pay off the loan balance.

 - If you trade your car in on a new one the difference between the car’s value and the loan balance will be rolled into your new loan, making the new car even more expensive.

 You may never notice being underwater on your car loan, except for the cost of the extra insurance that you may choose to buy.

 ⚠️ If your car is wrecked or stolen, or if you need to sell it, being underwater can suddenly become a serious problem.

 💡 If you are already in this situation, here are some tips and strategies for getting out of an upside down car loan.

 You’re Paying More In Interest

 Long term auto loans cost you more.
 Let’s revisit the $60,000 car loan we talked about above.